Lita (wrestler): Other media

 Lita was featured in the June 2001 video and DVD release Lita: It Just Feels Right.
 The video featured discussions of Lita's career to that point and showcased several of her matches.
-Dumas' autobiography, written with Michael Krugman, Lita: A Less Traveled R.O.A.D. – The Reality of Amy Dumas was released on September 16, 2003.
+Dumas's autobiography, written with Michael Krugman, Lita: A Less Traveled R.O.A.D. – The Reality of Amy Dumas was released on September 16, 2003.
 The book covered topics such as her family, childhood years, wrestling career, relationship with Matt Hardy, and her neck surgery and subsequent rehabilitation.
 Lita is considered to be a sex symbol.

 Dumas also appeared on a variety of television shows including Dark Angel, Fear Factor, and The Weakest Link's "WWF Superstars Edition" in 2002.
 In 2004, she appeared on an episode of Headbangers Ball.

-Lita began hosting a radio show called Amy's Discordia in 2013.
+Lita began hosting a local Atlanta radio show called Amy's Discordia in 2013.

 Lita was interviewed and profiled for the 2016 Nine Legends movie.

-On May 9, 2018, Dumas debuted as the host of a series for the ASY TV web platform titled The UFO Sho where she visits UFO themed locations and examines the culture around them.
+On May 9, 2018, Dumas debuted as the host of a series for the ASY TV web platform titled The UFO Sho where she visits UFO-themed locations and examines the culture around them.

+In 2019, Dumas appeared on The Special Without Brett Davis during WrestleMania week.

-In March 2020, Dumas, along with Christy Hemme and Gail Kim, announced "KAYfABE", a new wrestling show which was inspired by true events and was to blend scripted drama with pro wrestling.
+In March 2020, Dumas, along with Christy Hemme and Gail Kim, announced "KAYfABE," a new wrestling show which was inspired by true events and was to blend scripted drama with pro wrestling.
 The production launched a crowd-funding campaign on Kickstarter to raise money for the pilot episode, however they were only able to raise $62,919.96 of the $400,000 goal.
 Following the failure of the campaign, the team cited the financial impacts of the global COVID-19 pandemic as a reason for the campaign's difficulties and assured fans that the show would secure funding elsewhere at a later date.

 On November 18, 2020, Lita made an appearance on a TV show along with Tatiana Suarez of the UFC on The Bachelorette.

+Lita also joined Booker T and Mick Foley as a co-host of WWE Studios' A&E reality series WWE's Most Wanted Treasures about searches for collectibles related to various wrestlers for its second season in 2023.